rareval48/Engineering_4_Notebook/README.md

 ## Crash_Avoidance3

 ### Assignment Description
-This assignment is where we add a LED to the previous code to show us when the Z coord goes below or equal to one.
+This assignment is where we add a LCD screen to display the XYZ coords of the gyro.

 ### Evidence
 <img src= "https://user-images.githubusercontent.com/71342195/194888688-aa3dc980-5807-497f-90ff-92c69761ee77.gif" width="300px">